By Dr Rosemary Marsh, GP Specialist Trainee, MRCPCH

 NICE Quality Standard QS112: Gastro-oesophageal reflux in children and young people Includes a specific section on a feeding assessment for breastfed infants.

-NICE CKS: GORD in Children includes sections on prescribing.
+NICE CKS: GORD in Children (Revised February 2019) includes sections on prescribing.

-NHS Choices: Tongue-Tie Illustrates the importance of a breastfeeding assessment as some symptoms associated with reflux may be related to tongue-tie.
+NHS Website: Tongue-Tie Illustrates the importance of a breastfeeding assessment as some symptoms associated with reflux may be related to tongue-tie.

-First Steps Nutrition Trust: Infant Milks in the UK see section 5.7 which covers thickened (anti-reflux) infant milks suitable from birth.
+First Steps Nutrition Trust: Infant Milks in the UK Green report, see section 5.7 which covers thickened (anti-reflux) infant milks suitable from birth.

 - Craig WR, Hanlon-Dearman A, Sinclair C, Taback SP, Moffatt M. Metoclopramide, thickened feedings, and positioning for gastro-oesophageal reflux in children under two years.
 Cochrane Database of Systematic Reviews.
 2010, Issue 5.
 Art.
 No.: CD003502.